danielgafni/dagster-ray/README.md

 `dagster-ray` enables you to orchestrate distributed Ray compute from Dagster pipelines, providing seamless integration between Dagster's orchestration capabilities and Ray's distributed computing power.

 > [!INFO]
-> This project is ready for production use, but some APIs may change between minor releases as we continue to improve the integration.
+> This project is ready for production use, but some APIs may change between minor releases.

 ## 🚀 Key Features

 - **Run Launchers & Executors**: Submit Dagster runs or individual ops as Ray jobs
-- **Ray Resources**: Manage Ray clusters with Kubernetes (KubeRay) or local backends
+- **Ray Resources**: Manage Ray clusters with Kubernetes (KubeRay) or local backends, connect to them in client mode
-- **Pipes Integration**: Execute external Ray scripts with rich logging and metadata
+- **Dagster Pipes**: Execute external Ray scripts with rich logging and metadata
-- **IO Managers**: Store intermediate data in Ray's object store
 - **Production Ready**: Tested against a matrix of core dependencies and platform versions, integrated with Dagster+

 ## 📦 Quick Start